jupyter-server/gateway_provisioners/docs/source/contributors/index.rst

 Contributors Guide
 ==================

-These pages target people who are interested in contributing directly to the Jupyter Enterprise Gateway Project.
+These pages target people who are interested in contributing directly to the Gateway Provisioners Project.

 .. admonition:: Use cases